-- Take your child to the dentist twice a year. - Give a fluoride supplement if the dentist recommends it. - Help your child brush her teeth twice a day - After breakfast - Before bed - Use a pea-sized amount of toothpaste with fluoride. - Help your child floss her teeth once a day. - Encourage your child to always wear a mouth guard to protect her teeth while playing sports. - Encourage healthy eating by - Eating together often as a family - Serving vegetables, fruits, whole grains, lean protein, and low-fat or fat-free dairy - Limiting sugars, salt, and low-nutrient foods - Limit screen time to 2 hours (not counting schoolwork). - Don't put a TV or computer in your child's bedroom. - Consider making a family media use plan.
+- Take your child to the dentist twice a year. - Give your child a fluoride supplement if the dentist recommends it. - Remind your child to brush his teeth twice a day - After breakfast - Before bed - Use a pea-sized amount of toothpaste with fluoride. - Remind your child to floss his teeth once a day. - Encourage your child to always wear a mouth guard to protect his teeth while playing sports. - Encourage healthy eating by - Eating together often as a family - Serving vegetables, fruits, whole grains, lean protein, and low-fat or fat-free dairy - · Limiting sugars, salt, and low-nutrient foods - Limit screen time to 2 hours (not counting schoolwork). - Don't put a TV or computer in your child's bedroom. - Consider making a family media use plan.
 It helps you make rules for media use and balance screen time with other activities, including exercise. - Encourage your child to play actively for at least 1 hour daily.